 This 1 year programme (120 hours teaching) takes place roughly one weekend per month over the academic year.
-Students who complete the course can go on to the year 2 of the clinical training programme – the Diploma in Transactional Analysis.
+Students who complete the course receive the Foundation Certificate qualification and can go on to the year 2 of the psychotherapy training programme.

-Following the 3 year course, students can choose to complete this additional year (120 hrs) which meets the teaching requirements for the CTA qualification.
-They can then the student can attend exam preparation and then apply for the Certificate in Transactional Analysis qualification* – conferred by EATA the European Association for Transactional Analysis which leads to UKCP registration.
+Following on from year 3, students can choose to complete an additional fourth year (120 hrs) which meets the teaching requirements for the CTA qualification.
+This fourth year also takes place over 10 weekends during the year.
+On completion of year 4, students can join exam preparation whilst building up the required supervision, practice and therapy hours to apply for the Certificate in Transactional Analysis qualification*.
+The CTA is conferred by EATA the European Association for Transactional Analysis which leads to UKCP registration.